KostasValeckas/PyLongslit/_sources/getting_started.rst.txt

 simple, but it is also designed to be instrument-independent.
 This means that there are many parameters that can be set to match your data and setup.

-We provide 2 tutorial datasets that have all the prameters pre-set, so that you can run the software without having to change anything to get a feel for how it works.
+We provide 2 tutorial datasets that have all the parameters pre-set, so that you can run the software without having to change anything to get a feel for how it works.